ResponsiblyAI/learn/index.md

 **Learning Objectives.** By the end of the course, the students will…

+1. **Multidisciplinary dialogue**
-1. … be able to *communicate* with professionals from other disciplines, identify gaps in the meaning of terms and perspectives, and develop a shared language.
+By the end of the course, the students will be able to communicate with professionals from other disciplines, identify gaps in the meaning of terms and perspectives, and develop a shared language.

+1. **Responsible AI**
+By the end of the course, the students will …
-1. … be aware of the impact of AI on individuals, groups, society and humanity, and proactively *spot ethical issues* and *scan for unintended consequences and potential harms*.
+   1. be aware of the impact of AI on individuals, groups, society and humanity, and proactively spot ethical issues and scan for unintended consequences and potential harms.
-1. … possess *introductory* knowledge and skills to oversight and audit AI systems through their life cycle (design, development and deployment).
+   1. possess introductory knowledge and skills to oversight and audit AI systems through their life cycle(design, development and deployment).
-1. … be able to *find and use resources* to achieve all of the above.
+   1. be able to find and use resources to achieve all of the above.
+1. **Professional Responsibility**
-1. … take the first steps in shaping their *responsibility as professionals*, and be motivated to act upon it.
+By the end of the course, the students will take the first steps in shaping their responsibility as professionals, and be motivated to act upon it.

 **Format.** The teaching is based on the [*signature pedagogy*](https://wiki.ubc.ca/Signature_Pedagogies) of each discipline; [*case-studies*](https://casestudies.law.harvard.edu/the-case-study-teaching-method/) for Law and *iterated and interactive research of data* (e.g., with Jupyter Notebook) for Data Science.
 These two pedagogies are being used in every class, accessible to all of the students, and integrated together.